-The smart energy sector is wide and affects different fields: from smart city technologies, to energy production from renewable sources, as well as systems for reducing energy consumption in the industrial and civil sectors.
+The smart energy sector is wide and affects different fields: from smart city technologies, to energy production from renewable sources, as well as systems for reducing energy consumption in the industrial and civil sectors and software for environmental technologies.
 In particular, smart energy refers to the new way of relating to the energy supply, through the installation of smart electricity meter, which enables to manage better energy consumption and deliver renewable energy into the grid.

 The need for a greater energy supply and the consequent necessity to find new solutions able to satisfy this demand, derive from the evolutionary progress of technology.
 Compared to the past, in fact, electric tools and home automation systems are increasingly protagonists within our homes.
 Therefore, the energy need has increased.
 Nowadays, envisaging a future without energy would be strange for everyone.
 It is clear that energy is now the basis of modern evolution.